WheteThunger/AutomatedWorkcarts/README.md

 - `aw.toggle @<optional_route_name>` -- Toggles automation of the train you are looking at.
   - If the route name is specified, the train will respond to both global triggers (i.e., triggers that do not specify a route) and triggers assigned to that route.
 The train will ignore triggers assigned other routes.
   - If the route name is **not** specified, the train will respond only to global triggers.
-  - The train will start driving according to `DefaultSpeed` and `DefaultTrackSelection` in the plugin configuration.
+  - The train will start driving according to `DefaultSpeed` and `Default track selection` in the plugin configuration.
 - `aw.resetall` -- Resets all automated trains to normal.
 This removes all conductors. **Exception:** Trains spawned by conductor triggers will keep their conductors.

 ### Manage triggers